panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Ok, you followed my advice, found a decent problem and implemented a relatively good solution.
 Is it enough?

-Unfortunately, there's still a lot to do...
+Unfortunately, only half of the job is done...

 README.md file is the entry point of your project.
-And if you struggle to explain concisely and exactly what your project does, few people are going to get interested and continue the exploration.
+And if you struggle to explain concisely and exactly what your project does, people will hardly understand the mission of your project and will bounce-off.

-In case if README.md lacks details, you might think that developers are going to dive into your implementation and find by themselves how to use the tool.
-Usually, that's not going to happen because nobody likes reading code.
+In case if README.md lacks details, you might think that developers are going to dive into implementation details and find by themselves how to use the tool.
+Usually, that's not going to happen because nobody likes deciphering code.

+What everyone expects is to understand what problem your tool solves and how to use the tool.
+That's all.

 Let me tell you one truth that worked for me quite well:

 *Spend 50% of the time writing compelling README.md and straightforward documentation.*

-Yes.
-Spend half of the time writing and polishing the documentation.
+Yes, you read it right.
+Spend half of the time explaining what your project does and how to use it.

 ### 4.1 README.md

-The README.md file is what a potential user first sees when visiting the repository.
+The README.md file is what a user sees first when visiting the repository.
 You have only 20-30 seconds of attention to sell what you have.

-I advise you README.md to contain the following sections.
+I advise README.md to contain the following sections.

 **1. The mission**

-Begin with a short sentence explaining the mission: what your project does and what problem does it solve.
-Place it right after the title of the project.
+Begin with a short sentence explaining the mission of your project: *"What does it do?"* Place it right after the title of the project.

 For example, in case of my open source library Vocajs, I use the following one-sentence explanation: